neondatabase/zenith-docs/docs/10sec_to_postgres.md

 ---
 sidebar_position: 1
-sidebar_label: Get PostgreSQL in the cloud NOW
+sidebar_label: Free Cloud PostgreSQL Now
 ---
-# Get PostgreSQL in the cloud NOW
+# Get Free Cloud PostgreSQL Now

 You have an application that requires a Postgres database and you want to get a connection string to free instance of Postgres in the cloud?
 You know enough about PostgreSQL?